-Somatization disorder is a chronic condition with multiple physical complaints or symptoms, and no recognizable physical abnormality.
+Somatization disorder is a chronic condition with multiple physical complaints or symptoms and no recognizable physical abnormality.
 It is much more prevalent among women than men and usually begins at a young age (up to 30 years of age).
 Stress often worsens symptoms.

 Stress is a subjective response to stimuli that involves the mind and body.
 In contrast to the common interpretation of the term stress” as a psychological phenomenon, it should be understood as a biological response.
 The stress response can alter the way the brain and the body interact.
-For example, stress can increase GI symptoms by changing how the brain controls unwanted and painful sensation.
+For example, stress can increase GI symptoms by changing how the brain controls unwanted and painful sensations.

 Functional disorders are prevalent in most body systems.
-Well-recognized examples besides IBS are fibromyalgia (FMS), the chronic fatigue syndrome (CFS), chronic pelvic pain (CPP), interstitial cystitis (IC), and temperomandibular joint pain (TMJ).
+Well-recognized examples besides IBS are fibromyalgia (FMS), chronic fatigue syndrome (CFS), chronic pelvic pain (CPP), interstitial cystitis (IC), and temperomandibular joint pain (TMJ).
 Table 1 presents a partial list of non-gastrointestinal functional disorders and Table 2 presents a partial list of common unexplained symptoms.

 The Coexistence of IBS with Other Functional Disorders

-Many published studies have reported co-occurrence rates among the functional disorders, particularly IBS and FMS.
+Many published studies have reported co-occurrence rates among functional disorders, particularly IBS and FMS.
 Estimates of the prevalence of IBS in FMS patients range from 30% to as high as 70%.
 Studies of FMS among IBS patients have yielded similar results.

 A study was conducted of 127 chronic fatigue patients who had a non-fatigued twin.
-Coexisting conditions such as fibromyalgia, IBS, TMJ, interstitial cystitis, chronic pelvic pain, tension headache, multiple chemical sensitivities and other functional disorders were significantly more prevalent in the twin with chronic fatigue syndrome than in the control twin.
+Coexisting conditions such as fibromyalgia, IBS, TMJ, interstitial cystitis, chronic pelvic pain, tension headache, multiple chemical sensitivities, and other functional disorders were significantly more prevalent in the twin with chronic fatigue syndrome than in the control twin.

 Up to 70% of fibromyalgia (FMS) patients have chronic fatigue syndrome (CFS) and 35–70% of patients with CFS have FMS.
 Fifty-eight to 92% of CFS patients have IBS.